Getting Started with KW47-LOC

 5. You should now see the BLUE LED toggling each second

-6. Terminate the debug session
+6. You may now terminate the debug session

 4.2 Use MCUXpresso Config Tools

-1. Open the pins tool by right clicking on your project, then select "Open with MCUXpresso Config Tools"
+1. Open the pins tool by right‑clicking on your project, then select "Open with MCUXpresso Config Tools"

 2. Use MCUXpresso config tools - step 1

-3. Select the "Open an existing configuration" option, navigate to the path where you installed the SDK, then to mcuxsdk\examples\_boards\kw47loc\demo_apps\led_blinky\, select led_blinky.mex file and click on Finish
+3. Select the "Open an existing configuration" option, navigate to the path where you installed the SDK, then to mcuxsdk\examples\_boards\kw47loc\demo_apps\led_blinky\, select led_blinky.mex file and click on "Finish"

 4. The pins tool should now display the pin configuration for the blinky led project